 Several factors affect the green card time line.
 For starters, the eligibility category (immediate relative or family preference) has a significant affect on the wait.
 As explained, a green card is always available to immediate relatives.
 However, family preference categories can wait a few months up to 20 years in some cases.

 For applicants that are able to adjust status within the United States, the I-485 time line can generally last from 8 to 14 months.
-In can take longer for certain cases.
+However, it can take longer for certain cases.